Atinos31/Blog-it/README.md

 * [Temp Mail](https://temp-mail.org/en/)

 #### Planning
-[lucid chart](https://lucidchart/app/dashboard/) - for planning of site flow, creating wire frames and general mind mapping
+[wireframes](https://lucidchart/app/dashboard/) - for planning of site flow, creating wire frames and general mind mapping

 ### Flask
 The application was built using the [Flask](https://flask.palletsprojects.com/en/1.1.x/) Framework which is reliant on the [Jinja](https://www.palletsprojects.com/p/jinja/) templating language.
 The application was written in python.